SHARE

 Powerful advanced analytics give teams deeper insights on resource use.

-Data is one of the most powerful tools you can harness for the good of your organization when visualized in a meaningful way – and data visualization and reporting is precisely where Jira Work Management shines.
-Numerous features, such as report analysis, time tracking, and dashboard insights provide users with advanced data insights compared to many other software offerings.
+Data is one of the most powerful tools you can harness for the good of your organization when visualized in a meaningful way – and data visualization and reporting is precisely where Jira shines.
+In our Jira software review, we highlighted how the tool’s numerous features — such as report analysis, time tracking, and dashboard insights — provide users with advanced data insights compared to many other software offerings.
 For enterprise-level users utilizing multiple Jira products, Atlassian Analytics allows teams to analyze data trends across multiple Jira platforms, providing insights across the entire organization.

 Sample Insights from an Atlassian Analytics dashboard.
 Source: Atlassian, accessed June 2023.